imagej/imagej.github.io/_pages/help/faq.md

     -   Go to http://search.imagej.net/
     -   Type in your search
     -   Click the GitHub button!
-2.  **Using the Command Finder:**
+2.  **Using the search bar:**
-    -   Press {% include key content='L' %} for the Command Finder.
+    -   Press {% include key content='L' %} to focus the search bar.
     -   Type the name of the command.
     -   Press {% include key content='Down' %} to select it.
     -   Click the Source button.
     -   This will open the source from the [ImageJ web site online source](https://imagej.net/source/).
     -   Note: this method is very convenient, but only works for core [ImageJ 1.x](/software/imagej1) sources (e.g., not [ImageJ2](/software/imagej2) code, not [Fiji](/fiji) code, etc.).
 3.  **Using GitHub:**
-    -   Using the Command Finder, locate your command, taking note of the Class column's value.
+    -   Using the search bar, locate your command, taking note of the Class column's value.
         -   E.g., if we type "make binary" we see that the class is `ij.plugin.Thresholder`.
     -   Open the relevant project in GitHub:
         -   E.g., for "ij." classes, go to: https://github.com/imagej/ImageJA